Make an Open-Faced Greek Pita as an easy alternative to a stuffed pita. Add your favorite toppings and enjoy a taste of the Mediterranean.

 I tried to convince him to make homemade pitas, but he had meetings in the morning and I had an event at Tyler’s school, so we just didn’t have the time.
-Well, because of that, he ended up with pitas that couldn’t open to stuff the filling inside and was a bit disappointed.
+Well, because of that, he ended up with pitas that couldn’t open to stuff the filling inside.
+He was a bit disappointed.
 So, instead of having stuffed pita sandwiches, he made open-faced Greek pitas.

 Although the pitas weren’t homemade, the Tzatziki sauce was!
 In addition to the tzatziki, we had a bunch of other Greek/Mediterranean food as options for the sandwiches.
 Of course, we also made a batch of hummus so I would have something to eat, too.